 The targeted child subsidies help the child through a reduction in fees for the family.

-There is $1770 per annum, per child available if the child is Aboriginal or Torres Strait Islander (ATSI) and children of families holding 1 of the following:
+There is $1810 per annum per child available if the child is Aboriginal or Torres Strait Islander (ATSI) and children of families holding one of the following:

 - health care card